Aetna Medicare Supplement Plans – F, G & N Benefits & Rates

 Consider our example of Mr. and Mrs. Bolton.
 Yes, they hope to make their costs predictable.
 However, they understand that they might save money by just paying the Part B deductible if they need to access medical services instead of paying considerably more for their Medicare Supplement.
 They also plan to visit doctors who accept Medicare assignment, so they aren’t worried about excess charges.

 A modest co-pay for a doctor’s visit or a rare visit to an emergency room won’t upset their budget that much.
-In this case, they may find that plan N offers them the best choice.
+In this case, they may find that Aetna Medigap Plan N offers them the best choice.
 In some areas, the price difference between plan F and plan N might be $50 to $100 a month.
 That difference in price can make up for many $20 copays for a doctor’s visit.

 When the government first designed Medicare Supplement plans, they intended them to cover Original Medicare’s deductibles, coinsurance, and copays.
 Because these plans cover these gaps, they are often called Medigap plans.